 See the following guides on how to perform Post OS Installation configuration of Windows Server 2019 Properties, how to install Windows Server 2016 Operating System.
 How to install Windows Server 2019 on a VMware Workstation.

-WS2022 has three major enhancements to security, portal integration, and Windows Containers support on Kubernetes.
+It is worth noting that Windows Server 2022 has three major enhancements.
+That is security, portal integration, and Windows Containers support on Kubernetes.